cs2103aug2015-w10-3j/main/Developer Guide.md

 4. The **`storage`** component contains the cache that saves users’ tasks as well as configuration files.

 # UI Component
-The UI component consists of a MainApp class that is responsible for managing the input obtained from the UI and output to be displayed on the UI.
-The UI itself is created by the UIController class which manages the appearance and behaviour of the UI.
+The UI component consists of a `MainApp` class that is responsible for managing the input obtained from the UI and output to be displayed on the UI.
+The UI itself is created by the `UIController` class which manages the appearance and behaviour of the UI.

-Todoer’s UI consists of two parts: Text field and Display field.
+Todoer’s UI consists of two parts: `Text field` and `Display field`.

 Both fields are implemented using Java’s JFrame class to create a simple Window where the Text field gets the user’s command, and Display field displays messages to the user (scrollable).
 UI maintains a reference to Logic, calling Logic’s methods directly to trigger processing of user-entered commands.

 ## `MainApp` Class
 This is the starting point of the whole program.
-It initialises an instance of the MainLogic class and an instance of the UIController class to be used throughout the lifetime of the program.
-It has a public method handleKeyPress() to be called by the UIController whenever the user presses a key on the command bar.
-Depending on the key pressed, the MainApp can pass the value of the user input to the MainLogic class to get back a feedback string.
-The MainApp then decide what to be displayed on the UI through calling methods of the UIController class.
+It initialises an instance of the `MainLogic` class and an instance of the `UIController` class to be used throughout the lifetime of the program.
+It has a public method `handleKeyPress()` to be called by the `UIController` whenever the user presses a key on the command bar.
+Depending on the key pressed, the `MainApp` can pass the value of the user input to the `MainLogic` class to get back a feedback string.
+The `MainApp` then decide what to be displayed on the UI through calling methods of the `UIController` class.

 ###### Notable API